 In January of 2015, the Authority assumed ownership of the 68 unit Barlinvis Apartment Complex in Atlantic City and entered into an agreement with the Pleasantville Community Development Corporation for its operation which continued through 2019.
-The Complex was sold after the end of the year on April 20, 2020.
+The Complex was sold on April 20, 2020 and resulted in a gain on the disposal for the Authority.

 On January 19, 2016, the Authority closed on a \$12,000,000 loan from the Casino Reinvestment Development Authority.
 The proceeds of the loan funded the Authority's Boardwalk Improvement Project.
 One phase of the project consists of safety and security components which include lighting improvements and security cameras.
 The second phase consists of a 3-D Light Show component and operation of the Boardwalk Hall Light Show.
 The revenue dedicated to paying the debt service for the loan is limited to the rent payments due to Atlantic City from the privately funded Atlantic City Matrix Project.
 This loan is a nonrecourse loan to the Authority.
-Although the revenue was not sufficient in 2019 to meet the amortization schedule the Authority has no obligation to make the payments.
+Although the revenue was not sufficient in 2020 to meet the amortization schedule the Authority has no obligation to make the payments.

-In 2019, the 66,000 square foot (sq/ft) building of the National Aviation Research and Technology Park (NARTP) was substantially completed.
-The building is the first of seven, which are to be leased to private companies and educational institutions doing Aviation related activities and is a key component in the Atlantic County's effort to diversify the economy.
-The Authority is the developer, owner and operator of the building, which is now 97% leased including 44,000(+) sq/ft to General Information Technologies, 4,000(+) sq/ft to Thunderbolt Software, 2,600(+) sq/ft to the Atlantic County Institute of Technology, 7,000 sq/ft of lab and offices for FAA and approximately 4,000 sq/ft of Offices for the NARTP.
-There is currently interest in the remaining 1,200(+) sq/ft of the building.
-In 2019, the Authority issued a note in the amount of \$15.5 million that renewed the 2018 note in the same amount and provided capital required for the construction of the project.
+In 2019, the 66,000 square foot (sq/ft) building of the National Aviation Research and Technology Park (NARTP) was completed.
+The building is the first of seven, which are to be leased to private companies and educational institutions doing Aviation related activities, and is a key component in the Atlantic County's effort to diversify the economy.
+The Authority is the developer, owner and operator of the building, which is now 100% leased including 44,000(+) sq/ft to General Information Technologies, 4,000(+) sq/ft to Thunderbolt Software, 2,600(+) sq/ft to the Atlantic County Institute of Technology, 1,200 sq/ft to Woolpert Engineering, 7,000 sq/ft of lab and offices for FAA and approximately 4,000 sq/ft of Offices for the NARTP.
+In 2020, the Authority issued a note in the amount of \$15.5 million to refinance the 2019 note in the same amount and provided capital required for the construction of the project.

 In 2019 the Authority advanced the development of the 20,000 (+) square foot first building of the Cape May Tech Village Project at the Cape May Airport on land owned by Cape May County.
 The project was initially financed by the \$6.2 million Atlantic County Improvement Authority Cape May County Secured Loan Revenue Project note issued on February 12, 2019.
-Upon completion of the project in 2020 the Authority will lease the building from Cape May County for a 10-year period and sub-lease it to private technology-based companies.
-The Authority has leases in place with two companies, Cellular Tracking Technologies and D-Tech International, USA for approximately 60% of the building.
+In 2020 Cape May County paid off the note.
+Upon completion of the project in 2020 the Authority is leasing the building from Cape May County for a 10-year period and sub-leasing it to private technology-based companies.
+The Authority has leases in place with three companies, Cellular Tracking Technologies D-Tech International USA and Aedicell for 100% of the building.